boromir674/so-magic/README.rst

-To read more about the library (installation guide, features, how-to-use, etc) please read further in the So Magic dev documentation in https://so-magic.readthedocs.io/en/dev/.
+To read more about the library (installation guide, features, how-to-use, etc) please read further in the So Magic documentation in https://so-magic.readthedocs.io/.